-Throughout the District and Synod, Joe is known as a doer.
-He likes to get things done.
+Throughout the District and Synod, Joe is known as a

 For twenty-eight years, Joe worked in the supermarket industry.
 But something more was going on inside him as the Holy Spirit used his pastor and others to move him toward a lifetime of service in the Church.
 He credits Pastor Mark Behring - then serving at Our Savior/Lake Worth, FL as being his primary influencer in life and ministry.
 It was there that Joe recognized his passion for serving - especially the youth of the church and their families.